The complete guide to building a data room investors don't hate

 Seed data room (example)

 You've got some revenue.
 Add: 12-18 months of financial history, a financial model with your assumptions, key customer contracts or LOIs, key metrics breakdown (CAC, LTV, MRR, churn), and any IP filings.
-This is where NDA gating starts to make sense - you're sharing real commercial information.
+This is where NDA gating starts to make sense, you're sharing real commercial information.

 Series A data room (example)

 Full due diligence is expected.
-You need everything - audited financials (or at least CPA-reviewed), full legal documents, employment agreements, option pool details, detailed customer data, vendor contracts, and a board-level summary of business performance.
+You need everything like audited financials (or at least CPA-reviewed), full legal documents, employment agreements, option pool details, detailed customer data, vendor contracts, and a board-level summary of business performance.
 For series A, the data room is a major project in itself.
 Consider having a lawyer review it before sharing.

 Common data room mistakes (and how to avoid them)